 Continuing the ABC of Backpacking Series – This time the ABC of Backpacking explore the letters G H I and J. If you have any that you would like to add, then please leave in the comments below the post.
 It will be interesting to see how many we can come up with.

-G for GOALS
+G for Guesthouses

 Everyone needs to set themselves Goals.
 Goals keep you motivated to go one more step.
 What do you want to achieve in life?
 Which countries do you want to visit?
 Write them all down, set smaller goals to help you reach your bigger goal.
 Everyday you should be adding new goals to your list.
 Read your list everyday and make it happen.

-G for GOOGLE
+G for Google

 Who needs the Lonely Planet when you have Google.
 Research for trips has never been easier.
 Finding relevant information from Realtime travellers is the best way.
 Read their blogs, make notes and Go.